defcronyke/hobnob/README.md

 Released under the terms of the MIT License.

-A set of Open Base and Open View systems for software projects on Linux, Windows, or macOS.
+A set of Open Base and Open View systems for software projects on Linux, Windows, and macOS.

 Nob (Open Base) and Nov (Open View) are Rust language systems.
 Hob and Hov are Go language systems.
 Together